-The AER is responsible for the economic regulation of distribution network service providers (DNSPs) in the National Electricity Market, in accordance with the National Electricity Rules (NER).
+The Australian Energy Regulator (AER) is responsible for the economic regulation of distribution network service providers (DNSPs) in the National Electricity Market, in accordance with the National Electricity Rules (NER).

-Chapter 6 of the NER allows the AER to develop and publish a DMIS.
+Chapter 6 of the NER allows the AER to develop and publish a demand management incentive scheme (DMIS).
 Unlike the service standards performance incentive scheme (STPIS) and the efficiency benefit sharing scheme (EBSS), the AER is not required to develop a DMIS.